 The stamps were designed by Arshag Fetvadjian and printed by the Chasepot Printing Works in Paris.
 The printing company destroyed the remainders because Fetvadjian was unable to pay.
 Fetvadjian probably kept a large stock of stamps, proofs and specimens which he may have sold to Paris dealers in 1924.

-The forgers are apparently unknown but they were probably responding to the demand between 1924 and 1930.
+The forgers are apparently unknown but they were probably responding to the collector demand between 1924 and 1930.

 The frame is generally thinner (There are some with thicker frame)

-The colors tend to be brighter
+The colors tend to be denser

 Fiscals or Forgeries?